jomaa/MIMIC/README.md

 # Summary

 This project is a formal proof of an abstract model of a microkernel which supports preemptive scheduling and ensures memory isolation.

-The source code is covered by the CeCILL-A license.
-It was developed by:

-- Narjes Jomaa
-- David Nowak
-- Gilles Grimaud
-- Samuel Hym

 # Dependency

-Coq 8.5pl2
+Coq 8.6

+# Folder content

+   * Makefile
+   * Readme.md
+   * *.v files

-# Organization
+# FILES STRUCTURE

 This project is organized in the following way.

-- The definition of our hardware monad that provides states is split in the two files `StateMonad.v` and `HMonad.v`.
+* The definition of our hardware monad that provides states is split in the two files StateMonad.v and HMonad.v.

-- Our model of a hardware architecture is split into different files:
+* Our model of a hardware architecture is split into different files:

-  - The hardware components for the MMU are in `MMU.v`.
+  * he hardware component translate for the MMU is singled out in MMU.v.

+  * Memory allocation is modeled in MemoryManager.v by the alloc\_page subroutine.

-  - Access to physical memory is modeled in `MemoryManager.v`.
+  * Access to physical memory is modeled in Access.v where the instructions write and read are defined.

-  - The instruction write is singled out in `Write.v`.

-  - The dynamic evolution of the system (including interruption management) is modeled in `Instructions.v` and `Step.v`.
+  * The dynamic evolution of the system (i.e. step), including interrupt management (interrupt, fetch\_interrupt, fetch\_instruction and return\_from\_interrupt), is modeled in Instructions.v and Step.v.

-- Our model of a microkernel is split into different files:
+* Our model of a microkernel is split into different files:

-  - Subroutines `add_pte` and `remove_pte` to modify page tables are in `PageTableManager.v`.
+  * Subroutines add\_pte and remove_pte to modify page tables are in PageTableManager.v.

-  - Subroutines `save_process`, `restore_process` and `switch_process` for
+  * Subroutines save\_process, restore\_process and switch\_process for
-    preemptive CPU-time sharing are in `Scheduler.v`.
+    preemptive CPU-time sharing are in Scheduler.v.

-  - Process creation and update are in `ProcessManager.v`.
+  * The process creation subroutine create\_process is defined in ProcessManager.v.

-- The file `Properties.v` contains the definitions of isolation and consistency.
+* The file Properties.v contains the definitions of isolation and consistency.

-- The proofs of preservation of isolation and consistency are spread between the files `MMU_invariant.v`, `Write_invariants.v`, `Scheduler_invariant.v`, `Instructions_invariants.v`, `ProcessManager_invariant.v`, `Step_invariant.v`, `Alloc_invariants.v`,
+* The proofs of preservation of isolation and consistency are spread between the files MMU\_invariant.v, Write\_invariants.v, Scheduler\_invariant.v, Instructions\_invariants.v, ProcessManager\_invariant.v, Step\_invariant.v, Alloc\_invariants.v,
-  `Addpte_invariant.v` and `Removepte_invariant.v`.
+  Addpte\_invariant.v and Removepte\_invariant.v.

 # Building the proof